smatula/rhtap-services-gitops/README.md

    * **By UI:**
      - Goto PVC in Console and use "Expand PVC" action

 4. Force Sync to reconcile.
-Should be successful.
+Sync should be successful.

 ## Development